-During the final inspection lap, this flag must be waved at the exact place where the flag marshal will be positioned during the Practices, Qualifyings the warm up(s) and races.
+During the final inspection lap, this flag must be waved at the exact place where the flag marshal will be positioned during the Practices, Qualifyings and races.

-• Red Flag and Red Lights
+Red Flag and Red Lights

 When the race or practice is being interrupted, the red flag will be waved at each flag marshal post and the red lights around the track will be switched on.
 Riders must return slowly to the pits.